junglesta/wherenodoctor/_posts/2016-01-01-11-nutrition-eat-to-be healthy.md

 index: true
 bookpage: 107
 ---
+* TOC
+{:toc}

 # SICKNESSES CAUSED BY NOT EATING WELL

 Good food is needed for a person to grow well, work hard, and stay healthy.
 Many common sicknesses come from not eating enough.

-A person who is weak or sick because he does not eat enough, or does not eat the foods his body needs, is said to be poorly nourished—or malnourished.
+A person who is weak or sick because he does not eat enough, or does not eat the foods his body needs, is said to be poorly nourished, or malnourished.
 He suffers from malnutrition.
 Poor nutrition can result in the following health problems: